Smallville: Music

 The creative team had a number of opportunities to try different music to enhance an episode's storyline.
 Pyken and Wade-Reed chose and coordinated music on the show when Snow and Febre's scores were not used.
 In season three's "Slumber", producer Ken Horton wondered if they could get a band to provide music for the entire episode.
 During a breakfast meeting with the music department of Warner Bros.
 R.E.M. was suggested, and Pyken and Wade-Reed immediately saw an opportunity to connect the episode's featured band with its story (which revolved around REM sleep).
 That season, Al Gough wanted to use Johnny Cash's cover of the Nine Inch Nails song "Hurt" for the final scene of "Shattered" (when Lionel Luthor looks at Lex through a one-way mirror at Belle Reve sanitarium) as soon as he read the episode's script.
 Cash died while Wade-Reed was trying to obtain the rights for the song and his heirs, believing that the song's use in the episode would honor his memory, gave Smallville the rights.

 For season three's "Resurrection" and "Memoria", songs were chosen as symbolism for the characters.
 In "Resurrection", The Rapture's "Infatuation" was used during a scene with Lex and Lana to symbolize the question, "Are we ever going to figure out what these two people think of each other?"
 For "Memoria" Gough wanted to use Evanescence's "My Immortal" for the episode's final scene, telling Wade-Reed that he saw the song as being about mothers.
 In that scene Clark tells Martha that his first childhood memory was of his mother, Lara.

 Season three's "Velocity" provided the music editors with the opportunity to use hip-hop, rarely used in the series.
 The episode, similar to The Fast and the Furious, focused on Pete.
 Wade-Reed heard of British hip-hop artist Dizzee Rascal, and was the first person in the United States to secure the rights to Rascal's album.
-Greg Beeman directs episodes, and sometimes scenes, with particular songs in mind.
+Greg Beeman directed episodes, and sometimes scenes, with particular songs in mind.
 For "Vortex" in season two, he used Coldplay's "In My Place" for the final scene.
 In the season-two finale "Exodus", Beeman directed the scene where Lana shows up at the Kent barn before Lex's wedding to Matthew Good's "Weapon".
 The lyrics speak of an angel and devil "by my side", and Beeman timed specific shots to the song's lyrics.